 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-- 4 teaspoons all-natural steak seasoning (recommend: Weber Montana Steak Seasoning which has all recognizable ingredients)
+- 2 teaspoons all-natural steak seasoning (recommend: Weber Montana Steak Seasoning)

-- 2 medium carrots, finely chopped or finely shredded
+- 1 medium carrot, finely chopped or finely shredded

-- 2 tablespoons cider vinegar or distilled white vinegar
+- 1 tablespoons apple cider vinegar or red wine vinegar

-- 2 tablespoons all-natural Worcestershire sauce (recommend: Lea Perrin’s brand, which is all-natural and gluten-free)
+- 1 tablespoon all-natural Worcestershire sauce (recommend: Lea Perrin’s brand)